Kesari (2019 film): Music

 The music of the film is composed by Tanishk Bagchi, Arko Pravo Mukherjee, Chirantan Bhatt, Arijit Singh, Jasbir Jassi, Gurmoh and Jasleen Royal with lyrics written by Kumaar, Manoj Muntashir, Kunwar Juneja and Tanishk Bagchi.

 Marketing and release

 Kumar released Kesaris first look poster on 12 September 2018, through Twitter.
 Another poster was released on India's Republic Day, 26 January 2019.
 The film's theatrical poster was released on 11 February 2019.

 The following day, Dharma Productions released three videos titled "Glimpses of Kesari" on their YouTube channel, detailing the film's production.
 A second theatrical release poster for Kesari was released on 20 February 2019.

-The first song of the film "Sanu Kehndi" was released on 27 February 2019, the second one "Teri Mitti" was released on 15 March 2019 and the full album was released on 18 March 2019.
+The first song of the film "Sanu Kehndi" was released on 27 February 2019, while the second song, "Teri Mitti", was released on 15 March 2019 and the full album was released on 18 March 2019.

 Kesari was released worldwide during the Indian Holi festival, on 21 March 2019.
 It had a release on 4200 screens worldwide, 3600 screens of which were in India and the rest overseas.